wandereskimo/technical-documentation-page/README.md

 ## About this project

 ### Skills used
--Html
+- Html
--Css
+- Css
 ### Concepts Covered
-1.Position
+1. Position
-2.Flexbox
+2. Flexbox
-3.Responsive Design for Both Mobile & PC
+3. Responsive Design for Both Mobile & PC

 ### Live Link